-The March for Reparations is a fundraiser for the Black Power Blueprint’s community basketball court.
+The Uhuru Solidarity Movement is raising funds for the Black Power Blueprint’s community basketball court.

 Message from the Black Power Blueprint:

 “It’s not just building a basketball court; it’s rebuilding our community.

 “Be part of building an outdoor court on this corner lot at College Ave. and W. Florissant on the northside of St. Louis.
 We are determined to change the conditions faced by our community, in a neighborhood that is 95% Black, the majority of whom live below the poverty line.
 African people in the St. Louis area are 3.23 times more likely than whites to live in poverty, the eighth-highest disparity out of 48 metro areas.
 The Black Power Blueprint has already purchased the land and demolished a city-owned abandoned and condemned building there.